trussworks/Engineering-Playbook/infrasec/good-infra.md

 Codify entire stacks into a single callable unit (calling into other units).
 Keep the number of parameterizations (inputs) small so the infrastructure doesn't vary wildly and the unit's actions remain clear.
 This makes it easy to spin up the same infrastructure in multiple environments and reduces the proliferation of code unique to each environment.

+Care should be given to not hardcode environmental assumptions into this wrapper.
+Follow the same notions for building a [Twelve-Factor App](#the-twelve-factor-app).
+The callable stack is our version of a deployable artifact.

 ## Delivery

 ### Infrastructure as code